cran-task-views/Bayesian/Bayesian.md

     `r pkg("rrum")` implements Gibbs sampling algorithm for Bayesian estimation of the Reduced Reparameterized Unified Model (rrum).
--   `r pkg("evdbayes")` provides tools for Bayesian analysis of extreme value models.
--   `r pkg("exactLoglinTest")` provides functions for
-    log-linear models that compute Monte Carlo estimates of conditional P-values for goodness of fit tests.
 -   `r pkg("FME")` provides functions to help in fitting models to data, to perform Monte Carlo, sensitivity and identifiability analysis.
 It is intended to work with models be